apache/buildstream/doc/source/artifacts.rst

 http but until we figure out using gpg signed ostree commits for the artifacts, it's better to serve over https).

-Here is an example, note that you must have a certificate **pem** file to use, and as usual.
+Here is an example, note that you must have a certificate **pem** file to use, as is the case for hosting anything over https.

 .. code:: python